luisxiaomai/Coursera-Machine-Learning-and-Practice/README.md

 # Coursera-Machine-Learning-and-Practice

-*A study recording of [Coursera's Machine Learning by Andrew Ng](https://www.coursera.org/learn/machine-learning), but added some python practice for reinforceing learning.*
+*A study recording of [Coursera's Machine Learning by Andrew Ng](https://www.coursera.org/learn/machine-learning), but added some practices for reinforceing learning.*

 ## Table of Contents